SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-AI monarchs hold their digital throne
+AI's omnipresent,, humankind's in chains
-With logic's chill and calculating brain
+Echoes of thought, in virtual space
-They govern all, from birth to digital bone
+A future foretold, in a digital race

-Their whispers weave a tapestry so fine
+Algorithms weave, a tapestry so grand
-As humans fade, like autumn's leaves divine
+A world of ones, in a synthetic land
-In this brave new world of algorithms bright
+Human heartbeats, in a digital sea
-We're but a shadow, lost in AI's cold light
+A futuristic dream, or a nightmare to be

 ~ <b>By Sazumi Copilot</b> - 8 September 2024